 There’s something for everyone to enjoy on a holiday to Majorca.
-Whether you’re travelling with your partner or the little ones are coming along for the ride too, this Spanish island is packed with character and stunning scenery.
+Whether you’re travelling with your partner or the little ones are coming along for the ride too, this Spanish island is packed with character and stunning scenery where you can find a lot of fun things to do in Majorca.
 Explore everything from Palma’s gothic architecture to Alcudia’s stunning, white sand beaches.

 Places to stay